 Do you suffer from warts?
 If so, you’re not alone.
 Nobody is immune to warts, and they can affect nearly anyone who walks this earth.
-That’s right, individuals of any age and race are susceptible to developing warts at any time during their life; however, there are individuals who are more prone to developing them.
+That’s right, individuals of any age and race are susceptible to developing warts at any time during their life.
+However, there are individuals who are more prone to developing them.
 Our dermatologists at Azeal can help you find the best treatment option for your warts!

 Warts are a grainy skin growth that are usually small in size.
 They often affect areas of the hands, such as the fingers.
 Commonly, they’re rough to the touch and have small patterns of black dots within them, which are also known as seeds.
 These are clotted blood vessels and are harmless.